diegomezg/final-devops-project/documentation/infrastructure/infra-pipeline.md

     terraformVersion: '1.0.0'
 ```

-Now we install the Azure CLI in the pipeline:
+Now we install the Azure CLI in the pipeline and login to your azure account:

 ```bash
 task: AzureCLI@2